 On large-format live boards, direct outs are usually XLR, but smaller budget mixers typically use 1/4″ balanced jacks for their direct outputs.
 Some even make use of 1/4″ TRS connections that combine the direct out and channel insert on one jack, a space-saving trick pioneered by Mackie many years ago.
 Know which you are using!
 Otherwise you could sonically affect or even mute channels on the main mixer by mistake, which would not endear you to Mr. Front Of House Engineer.

-Digital consoles are now changing the game, as you may have the option of get-ting direct outputs routed through traditional ADAT and AES multi-pin ports.
-Even cooler, many companies are developing protocols like CobraNet, Dante/RedNet, A-Net, HiQnet, and more which use CAT5 Ethernet cable to send and receive audio.
+Digital consoles are now changing the game, as you may have the option of getting direct outputs routed through traditional ADAT and AES multi-pin ports.
+Even cooler, many companies are working with network protocols like AVB, Dante/RedNet, HiQnet, and more which use CAT5 Ethernet cable to send and receive audio.
 This effectively turns a digital mixer into a big multichannel sound card that streams any chosen channels right to your computer.
-Some budget digital consoles like PreSonus’s StudioLive series or the Phonic Helix Boards use USB or FireWire to accomplish the same task.
+Some smaller digital consoles like PreSonus’s StudioLive series or the Soundcraft Notepads use USB to accomplish the same task.

 In my work I use a Dante-equipped Allen & Heath GLD-80 to send 32 channels out to my MacBook Pro over CAT5 cable.
 Thanks to Audinate’s Dante Virtual Sound Card software, the GLD-80 sees my computer’s Ethernet port as a full Dante expansion card in its own right!